CatoGit/Comparing-the-Performance-of-Deepfake-Detection-Methods-on-Benchmark-Datasets/README.md

 ## Getting the models

-Before predicting singles or benchmarking, the model checkpoints need to be downloaded.
-Then, they need to be added to the "weights" folder.
+Before predicting singles or benchmarking, the model checkpoints need to be downloaded and added to the "weights" folder.
 All 35 models can be downloaded [here](https://drive.google.com/drive/folders/1C9T07evRE7S5rFa5H0SmdjCpLsR9Cqa4?usp=sharing).

 ## Predict on a single image or video